Mobile Application Security Review

 Mobile devices means wireless network usage.
 Know whether your application data is at risk when travelling over these networks.

 Typically we are provided with a developer version of a mobile app for testing prior to its release however, it is not uncommon to also perform testing on apps already released to their respective App Store.
 Using jailbroken or rooted mobile devices we remove the first “barrier” to security testing and are able to access local storage, configuration files and typically we can also reverse engineer the majority of mobile applications.

 Through a combination of dynamic and static analysis plus the use of intercepting network proxies and our wireless testing lab we are able to fully inspect, interact and tamper with mobile applications and view their web service calls, if relevant.
 Just the same way a malicious attacker would.

 As with our penetration testing we follow a formal methodology to provide consistent high quality across engagements.
-For mobile application security reviews we have aligned our methodology to the OWASP Mobile Security Project combined with our experience and formal training.
+For mobile application security reviews we have aligned our methodology to the OWASP Mobile Application Security Verification Standard (MASVS) combined with our experience and formal training.